burlingtoncodeacademy-students/car-server/notes.md

 A well-defined document data structure that will be inserted into a collection.
 It is used to create a model, and based on ```SchemaTypes``` (aka: data types)

+### Model

+A constructor built out of the data schematic (Schema).
+It's responsible for all of the CRUD work from respective collection.